 - However, this depends on the contact lens brand your eye doctor prescribes you.

 - Are FDA approved to be slept in for up to 30 days.

 - However, only one contact lens is approved for continuous wear.

 - If your eye doctor fits you in a continuous wear contact lens, we still recommend taking them out every couple days to clean and let your eyes naturally breathe.

 What are the risks of sleeping in your contacts?

-Lastly, extended and continuous wear schedules have similar risk for infection – both of which are more then four times higher than wearing contact lenses during the day!
+Lastly, extended and continuous wear schedules have a similar risk for infection – both of which are more than four times higher than wearing contact lenses during the day!
 Did I mention we don’t recommend you sleep in your contact lenses? 😉

 Regardless of these FDA approved wear schedules, it’s important to discuss with your eye doctor if sleeping in your contact lenses is a good option for you!